 The current behaviour of customers is a clear signal of what’s really painful and what is a problem people can live with.
 For example, almost everyone will immediately buy a rat trap if there’s a rat in their house.
 However, people may take weeks if not months to fix a dent in their car.

-Try to reach out and speak to real customers who fall in your target demographic.
+Try to reach out and speak to real customers who fall into your target demographic.
 If you already have customers who use your product, they are a good starting ground for validation.
 If not, try to find members of your target audience via LinkedIn or GitHub and reach out directly!
 Make sure to reach out to several people in your target audience - the more data points you can get the better.

 In some cases, it is difficult to get direct answers from the customer.
 A great secondary source of evidence is to analyse what competitors are doing in your product space.